 For the salad portion you will toss together in a large bowl:

-- Butternut squash: You will need about a 3-pound squash, or 4-5 cups of pre-cubed squash.
-Then we're going to roast it in the oven until tender.
+- Butternut squash: You will need about a 3-pound squash, or simply 4-5 cups of pre-cubed squash.
+Then we're going to roast it in the oven until tender and buttery.

 - Quinoa: I enjoy white quinoa best for this recipe.
 (For time efficiency, we will let the quinoa cook while we bake the squash.)

-- Kale: Either curly kale or lacinato/dinosaur kale work well.
+- Fresh kale: Either curly kale or lacinato/dinosaur kale work well.

 - Green onions (scallion)

-- Walnuts: I use raw, unsalted nuts because that's usually what I have on hand.
-This adds nice texture and crunch.
+- Walnuts: These add nice texture and crunch.
 You could also substitute pecans or pumpkin seeds if desired.

-- Dried cranberries: Cranberries are naturally very tart, and I've noticed dried cranberries are usually sweetened with added sugar.
+- Dried cranberries: Cranberries are naturally very tart, and dried cranberries are usually sweetened with added sugar.
 So be sure to look for unsweetened/all natural, or naturally sweetened if desired.
-(You may find some dried cranberries are sweetened with apple juice rather than sugar.)
+(You may find some dried cranberries that are sweetened with apple juice rather than sugar.)

 Ingredients for Dressing